nerzh/slim_form_object/README.md

     super(params: permit_params(params))

     # create the objects of models which will be saved
+    if current_user
       self.user             = current_user
+    end

-    # self.review_book      = ReviewBook.new  # empty objects will generate automatically
+    # new objects will generate automatically if you not created their
+    # self.review_book      = ReviewBook.new
-    # self.rating           = Rating.new      # but you can override them
+    # self.rating           = Rating.new
   end

   # you can to check a params here or in controller